scuzzydude/asimov/asimov.md

 Vanity is a motivator -- use it correctly, who knows, you could be President.
 What price is too high a price to pay for vanity?
 I think gold is too high a price.
 How many lives have been lost and how much of our planet have we destroyed in this chase of vanity?
 Gold has destroyed entire civilizations and killed or enslaved hundreds of millions of souls.

 I'd originally gone down this path of thinking, because while I'd worked out the basics of a metric of value system based on physical artwork, I'd struggled with some inconsistencies.
 For instance, what separates fine art from decoration?
 Why is one object a silly collectable, or an antique, and another a historical artifact?
-I was also struggling with the unfairness of valuing artists that produce physical art from those whose media is essentially digital.
+I was also struggling with the unfairness of valuing artists that produce physical art over those whose media is essentially digital.
 Musicians, writers, photographers and even basketball geniuses.
 I was struggling trying to create a value system from something, in all honesty, I didn't personally value that much.

 I thought of the basketball gift.
 I liked starting with a sports analogy and contrasting that with my postcard.
 Modern currencies, fiat and crypto, aren't really relatable to most people, because they are difficult to understand.
 Neither is the art world.
 Few people, even the wealthy, can fathom paying more for a painting than it costs to send a kid to college.
 More people can relate to sports, and we can all imagine getting paid what professional athletes get paid.
 Virtually all people use money, few understand it, and this leads to a disparity of value.
 People who count every penny live in the same society and supposedly under the same rules as people who throw around millions on vanity and sometimes pure waste.